 Our senior management evaluates, oversees and manages the financial performance of our operations through three field groups, referred to as Group 1, Group 2 and Group 3.
 Group 1 is our recycling and waste business operating primarily in geographic areas located in the western United States.
 Group 2 is our recycling and waste business operating primarily in geographic areas located in the southeastern and mid-western United States, the eastern seaboard of the United States, and Canada.
-Group 3 is our environmental solutions business operating in geographic areas located across the United States and Canada.
-These groups are presented below as our reportable segments, which each provide integrated environmental services, including but not limited to collection, transfer, recycling and disposal.
+Group 3 is our environmental solutions business operating in geographic areas located environmental services, including but not limited to collection, transfer, recycling and disposal.
 Prior to the third quarter of 2022, our environmental services operating segment, now referred to as our Group 3 reportable segment, was aggregated with Corporate entities and other.